albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

 ![Metrics-Vendors-Trends.png]({{ '/assets/images/Metrics-Vendors-Trends.png' | absolute_url }})

-**I have little experience in this field**, and only used Prometheus with [Grafana](https://grafana.com/) as the visualisation tool.
-Prometheus seems to be very popular in this field, irrespective from the skewed Google trends results, shown above.
-This is an open-source project and that joined the [Cloud Native Computing Foundation](https://www.cncf.io/) in 2016 as the second hosted project, after [Kubernetes](https://kubernetes.io/) ([reference](https://prometheus.io/docs/introduction/overview/)).
+**I have little experience in this field, and I am not going to recommend on over the other**.
+I have only used Prometheus with [Grafana](https://grafana.com/) as the visualisation tool.
+Prometheus seems to be very popular in this field, irrespective from the **skewed** Google trends results, shown above.
+This is an open-source project, that joined the [Cloud Native Computing Foundation](https://www.cncf.io/) in 2016 as the second hosted project, after [Kubernetes](https://kubernetes.io/) ([reference](https://prometheus.io/docs/introduction/overview/)).
 Furthermore, [Prometheus is marked as trial on the ThoughtWorks technology radar](https://www.thoughtworks.com/radar/tools/prometheus), which indicates that it is worth investing in this tool.

 {% include custom/note.html details="By no means I am saying that Prometheus is the best tool available for this job.
 I picked Prometheus because this is an open source project and I can easily spin an instance up using docker and docker compose." %}